Ball for Exercise: A Complete Recovery Guide

 Think of it this way: a foam roller is like using your palm to press on a sore spot.
 A massage ball is like using your thumb.
 Both work, but for different jobs.
 If you want a deeper dive on when to use which, check out our breakdown on [massage ball vs foam roller](/blog/massage-ball-vs-foam-roller-which-one-do-you-need).

-Not a list of 47 exercises you will never do.
-These are the moves people come back to again and again because they work.
+what actually works.
+Not a list of 47 exercises you'll never do, but the ones people come back to again and again.

 Stand with the ball under one foot.
 Roll slowly from heel to toe, pausing on any tender spots for 20-30 seconds.
 This is the single best thing you can do for [plantar fasciitis](/blog/massage-ball-for-plantar-fasciitis-step-by-step-guide) or general foot tightness.
 The spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is ideal here because the textured surface grips into the fascia better than a smooth ball.

 Sit on the ball with it positioned under one glute.
 Cross that ankle over the opposite knee and lean into the tight side.
 Roll slowly in small circles.
-If you have ever had that deep ache in your hip that stretching does not fix, this is the move.
+If you've ever had that deep ache in your hip that stretching doesn't fix, this is the move.
 321 STRONG recommends spending 60-90 seconds per side, backing off if the pressure feels sharp rather than "good hurt."

 Place the ball between your back and a wall, right next to your spine (never directly on the spine).
 Roll up and down, pausing on knots.
 This technique hits the rhomboids and mid-traps that get locked up from sitting all day.
 For more on safe back rolling techniques, see our guide on [what parts of your back to avoid](/blog/what-part-of-your-back-should-you-not-foam-roll).

 Face a wall with the ball on your pec, just below the collarbone.
 Lean in and roll slowly.
-This opens up the chest and front shoulder, and it makes a real difference if you sit at a desk.
-Pair it with some upper back foam rolling and you will feel the difference in your posture within a week.
+This opens up the chest and front shoulder, and it's a real difference-maker if you sit at a desk.
+Pair it with some [upper back foam rolling](/blog/foam-rolling-upper-back-release-tension-in-minutes) and you'll feel the difference in your posture within a week.

-This is the number one question I get about choosing a massage ball for recovery.
-Here is how they actually compare.
+This is the #1 question we get about choosing a massage ball for recovery, so let's settle it.

 | Feature | Spikey Massage Ball | Smooth Lacrosse Ball |